- How is Harvard Law School responding to the COVID-19 pandemic?

 - How do I apply?

 All interested candidates will apply online through the Harvard Law School J.D.
 Admissions website.
-The application form, instructions for submission, and required supplemental documentation will become available when the application opens on March 2, 2020.
-The deadline to apply is May 1, 2020.
+The application generally opens on March 1 of each year.
+The deadline to apply is typically July 1.

-- Must I register with LSAC's Credential Assembly Service?
+- Do I have to register with LSAC's Credential Assembly Service?

-No. JDP applicants need not register for LSAC’s Credential Assembly Service.
+No. JDP applicants do not need to register for LSAC’s Credential Assembly Service.
 All application materials—including transcripts, standardized test scores, letters of recommendation, and written statements—will be submitted directly to Harvard Law School through the J.D.
 Admissions website.

 Please note, while applicants are not expected to register for the Credential Assembly Service, all prospective students who wish to apply with the LSAT will still need to create an account with LSAC to register for and take the exam.
 Candidates who elect to take the GRE will not need to interact with LSAC during the application process.